svideloc/csci-e59-sql-final-project/README.md

 Typically we wouldn't limit the results here, but due to the amount of data we are just looking at the top 30 detections for a model.
 Perhaps not the best example, but in the above results we have a very confident model (>98% probability for each detection so far) and so far the model has been right every time indicated by the cumulative precision remaining at 100%.
 Over time that number will drop, and the recall will increase as the number of detections increases for the dataset.
 Using this query to plot these results on a simple line chart will be very useful.

-### Query 2: Comparing Same Image on Different Models
+### Queries 2/3: Comparing Same Image on Different Models

 It may be interesting to compare the same image results from two different models, let's find all the detections for a specific image: